 The first level of keyword research is listing down the most important search phrases that you want to rank for.
 This includes your business name, the name of your products/services, your location, etc. It also includes words related to your niche/topic.

 Once you have an initial list of keywords, you can use an online tool to find other keywords that you may have missed.
 These tools make suggestions for related keywords while also giving you insight into the monthly search volume of those keywords.
-Gotch SEO has a great 19-minute video covering the topic, if you’re looking for a video review,
+Gotch SEO has a great 19-minute video covering the topic, if you’re looking for a video review.
+This is going to help you create a forecast or prediction of your potential SEO outcomes.

 My personal google sheet ends up looking like this: